clojurists-together/clojuriststogether.org/content/news/2025/2025 Long Term Funding Ballot Information.md

 title: "Vote on 2025 Long-Term Funding Applications"
 date: 2024-11-25T14:00:00+12:00
 author: Kathy Davis
-summary: "It's Up To You to Decide Who Will Receive Funding. "
+summary: "It Is Up To You to Decide Who Will Receive Funding. "